 Good morning, savvy savers!
-For this weeks Greener Living Tip post, I want to discuss a rather old, but novel way of making-aback a few dollars annually, by selling your aluminum cans to your local recycling center!
-Sure this may not seem like a great or vast way to make money, on average you would get back $0.02 per can, and according to the EPA, the average American family throw away 400 cans a year, that could be a savings of $20.00 annually!
+For this week’s Greener Living Tip post, I want to discuss a rather old, but novel way of making-aback a few dollars annually, by selling your aluminum cans to your local recycling center!
+Sure this may not seem like a great or vast way to make money, on average you would get back $0.02 per can, and according to the EPA, the average American family throws away 400 cans a year, that could be a savings of $20.00 annually!
 This may not sound like a lot of money, but think if the cans were not thrown out you would earn $20.00, which equates to six 12-packs of soda.

-Also, selling-back to recycling centers, can help in other ways such as:
+Also, selling-back to recycling centers can help in other ways such as:

 3) Mining can be carcinogenic.
 Caustic soda is used to extract alumina from raw bauxite, can leach into waterways and cause respiratory issues, and increased instances of cancer in select communities.

-5) Recycling aluminium requires only 5% of the energy and produces only 5% of the CO2 emissions, as compared with primary production, according to the EPA; this is enough energy to run a television for three hours.
+5) Recycling aluminum requires only 5% of the energy and produces only 5% of the CO2 emissions, as compared with primary production, according to the EPA; this is enough energy to run a television for three hours.

 6) A recycled can, that is both easy to recycle and easy to reconstitute, cans appear on the shelf just six weeks after recycling!

 So, by selling back your cans, you can save money, save on product cost, save on air and water quality in your community, and save the planet at the same time!
 To find out ways to buy back cans in your area, contact your local recycling center, public water works station, or your city managers office for more information!
 And if you have any information on aluminum recycling in your area you’d like to share, I’d love to hear about it below!